 For leisure purposes.

-Guidance page of the Welsh Government report: Technical advice note (TAN) 16: sport, recreation and open space (Technical advice note (TAN) 16: sport, recreation and open space, 2009).Public parks and gardens.
+Guidance page of the Welsh Government report: Technical advice note (TAN) 16: sport, recreation and open space .Public parks and gardens.

 Outdoor sports facilities.